Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Experiments

 Figure~\ref{fig:large_pop}(\subref{fig:large_pop_fin}) shows the final positions of the agents along with their trajectories, where it is evident that the desired objective is achieved.
-This conclusion is further supported by Figure~\ref{fig:results_large_pop}(\subref{fig:form_error_large_pop}), which demonstrates a consistently decreasing formation error.
-Notably, the average formation error is identical in both the event-triggered (ET) and periodic-triggered (PT) cases.
-However, in the ET case, the average number of triggering events $\tau^1 + \tau^2$ is 237, compared to 500 in the PT case, highlighting the efficiency of the ET strategy.
+This conclusion is further supported by Figure~\ref{fig:results_large_pop}, which demonstrates a consistently decreasing formation error.
+Notably, the average formation error is nearly identical for the event-triggered (ET) and periodic-triggered (PT) cases.
+However, in the ET case, the average number of triggering events $\tau^1 + \tau^2$ is 321, compared to 500 in the PT case, highlighting the efficiency of the ET strategy.

-Figure~\ref{fig:results_large_pop}(\subref{fig:colormap_large_pop}) presents a colormap of the agents’ control inputs, where the piecewise-continuous nature of the controller is clearly visible.
-More than half of the agents maintain zero control input, indicating that they remain stationary.
-This is consistent with Figure~\ref{fig:large_pop}(\subref{fig:large_pop_fin}), which shows that the changes in distances primarily occur among agents near the equator, with minimal direct impact on agents further away in the communication graph.